JakePelrah/SBA_316/README.md

+Description
+---
+My webpage is dedicated to my dog Zelda.
+Event listeners were added to the navbar icons ( dog, wiki, and envelope).
+I used window.open() to navigate to the WIKI for Pomeranians.
+If you click the black star, it will navigate to my favorite image of Zelda outlined in red dashes.
+This was acheived using the BOM method window scrollTo()

 &#9989; Cache at least one element using selectElementById.
 5%

 &#9989; Cache at least one element using querySelector or querySelectorAll.
 5%